 As commitments go, tattoos are a pretty big one.
 People tend to choose things that have a deep connection to their identity.
-We asked six people what tattoo they have in a foreign language, and why they decided to get it.
+We asked six people what foreign language tattoos they have, and why they decided to get it.
 As you’ll see, people don’t always pick the languages you might expect.

 I decided to get “oy vey” on my forearm for many reasons, one being the fact that I say this Yiddish phrase quite frequently, and also due to my Ashkenazi Jewish heritage.
 My mom’s mother is probably where I got most of my Yiddish from, and I hold those few words and phrases from my culture very dear to me.
 Also, just as a fun fact, I got this tattoo about a week before the 2016 presidential election.
 Whoops. 😂